 “As a school, our mission is to help each girl, to inspire each girl, to reach their full potential,” says Enticknap-Smith.
 “On a personal level to me, that means that each student who comes to us is someone with hopes, with dreams, with talents, with strengths, with challenges, but who has a future ahead of them that we want to help them be ready to explore.
 And to be the best that they can be in whatever area they decide to pursue.
 It’s helping them find their personalized pathway so that when they leave, they’re going out into the world with a whole tool set and skill set, and a very strong sense of self and confidence in what they want to be in the world.
 It’s not so much preparing each girl to be the same thing—because they’re all going to go out with different goals, different hopes, different dreams—but it’s that when they leave here, they have the confidence, the voice the agency to lead, to be strong, to pursue those dreams, whatever they might be.”

 One of the major benefits of all-girls education, says Harris, is a greater, more immediate sense of the academic opportunities available to students.
 “In coed schools that I’ve worked at, the number of girls taking physics and chemistry [is] low,” despite a responsibility for staff and faculty to make sure that doesn’t happen.
 “But here, every student who chooses physics is a girl.
 And they thrive in this environment, and we have a large uptake in physics, which is fantastic.”
-Each year, half of Elmwood graduates move on to post-secondary programs in maths and sciences.
+It is.

 Some schools have more of a frantic energy, or equate that kind of energy with rigour.
 To its credit, Elmwood doesn’t.
 Students regularly stop to chat amiably with teachers in the hallways.
-They are interested in the faculty members’ lives, and that interest is very evidently reciprocated, even during just a quick walk through the school.
+They are interested in the faculty members’ lives, and that interest is reciprocated.
+There is a lovely community feel.
 At one point during our visit, some rowing sculls needed to be moved.
 Catching wind of this, Whitehouse jumped into action, gathering a few students who were on their lunch breaks at the time to pitch in as well.
 It seemed the most natural thing in the world—the head of school, a teacher, and some students all lending a hand together.
-It’s perhaps a small thing, but it offers a nice glimpse into the culture of the school and the sense of community that exists within it.
+It’s perhaps a small thing, but it offers a nice glimpse into the culture of the school.

 “I’m very proud that we’ve retained the innocence of youth,” says Whitehouse.
 “The kids aren’t desperate to grow up and rush into adult modes and experience.”
 The core values, when he discusses them, align around personal development and the enjoyment of the ages and stages that the students are growing through, rather than simply aligning with post-secondary aspirations.
 “We’re not trying to make them super-adult before their time,” he says, an aspect of school life that is a draw for the parents and students who enroll here.